- Increase conversion rates for HandicappedPets’ flagship product—Walkin’ Wheels dog wheelchairs.

 Furthermore, Variation 2 resulted in a 49.87% increase in revenue per visitor at 95% confidence.

-The results of our click tracking goals confirmed our intuition for Variation 2—that more people would engage with the original copy and “Why buy from us?” button we added if we hid the below the fold content by default
+The results of our click tracking goals confirmed our hypothesis for Variation 2—that more people would engage with the original copy and “Why buy from us?” button we added if we hid the below the fold content by default

 In Variation 1, 2.53% of shoppers clicked on the “Why buy from us?” button.
 In Variation 2, however, the number was 5.94% (2.35x higher).